 The complex Landscape of Sanctions

 Sanctions screening may sound deceptively simple, but in reality, determining a “true match” is complex and deals with multiple variables, including international languages, cultures, spelling, acronyms, aliases, and technological limitations including varying algorithms, match rules, and workflows.
-Accuracy is influenced by the type and availability of data, the inherent sanctions risks to which the organization and their products/services/customers may be exposed, and the third-party sanctions screening solution deployed.
+Accuracy is influenced by the type and availability of data, the inherent sanctions risks to which the organization and its products/services/customers may be exposed, and the third-party sanctions screening solution deployed.

 The nature of sanctions also adds to the complexity.
 Unlike economic embargoes, which prohibit all activity and transactions involving a specific country, list-based or smart sanctions target particular persons, entities, and organizations rather than a specific regime.
 Secondary sanctions target third-party actors doing business with specific regimes, organizations, persons, or entities.
 (A good example of secondary sanctions includes many Ukraine-related programs, which target Russia’s financial and energy sectors specifically).
 This means that customers who are not on a sanctions list but have a relationship with a sanctioned entity could present a potential risk for the organization in question.